Custom Task Plugins#

 Creating a Local Task#

-In general the major difference besides location of local task plugins is that the the @task decorator now replaces the @pyplugs.register decorator.
+In general the major difference besides location of local task plugins is that the @task decorator now replaces the @pyplugs.register decorator.
 The task decorator is imported from the prefect library:

 from prefect import task